RafaGago/mini-async-log/README.md

 Those that are self-explanatory won't be explained.

- - *UFO_CACHE_LINE_SIZE*: The cache line size of the machine you are compiling for.
-This is just used for data structure padding.
-64 is defaulted when undefined.
  - *UFO_GET_LOGGER_INSTANCE_FUNC*: See the "Initialization" chapter above.
  - *UFO_STRIP_LOG_SEVERITY*: Removes the entries of this severity and below at compile time.
 0 is the "debug" severity, 5 is the "critical" severity.
 Stripping at level 5 leaves no log entries at all.
+ - *UFO_DYNLIB_COMPILE*: Define it when compiling as a library (Windows).
+ - *UFO_CACHE_LINE_SIZE*: The cache line size of the machine you are compiling for.
+This is just used for data structure padding.
+64 is defaulted when undefined.
  - *UFO_USE_BOOST_CSTDINT*: If your compiler doesn't have <cstdint> use boost.
  - *UFO_USE_BOOST_ATOMIC*
  - *UFO_USE_BOOST_CHRONO*